sebhildebrandt/koa-micro-ts/docs/LOGGER.md

 Initialize the logger with one of the following log levels:

-- `logLevel.none`: log nothing
+- `LogLevels.none`: log nothing
-- `logLevel.error`: log errors only
+- `LogLevels.error`: log errors only
-- `logLevel.warn`: add also warn messages
+- `LogLevels.warn`: add also warn messages
-- `logLevel.trace`: add trace messages
+- `LogLevels.trace`: add trace messages
-- `logLevel.info`: add info messages
+- `LogLevels.info`: add info messages
-- `logLevel.notes`: add notes
+- `LogLevels.notes`: add notes
-- `logLevel.all`: log all messages
+- `LogLevels.all`: log all messages

 ### Logging